wigging/genja/README.md

 ## Usage

-Before running genja, you must create a project structure as shown below.
-The `content/` directory contains Markdown files that are parsed by genja to create HTML files.
-The `templates/` directory includes [Jinja](https://jinja.palletsprojects.com/) templates that are used to render the HTML pages.
-The `docs/` directory contains the built website which can be hosted with GitHub Pages.
-Lastly, the `config.json` defines the URLs and directories used by genja.
+Before running genja, create a project structure as shown below.
+The `content` directory contains Markdown files that are used to generate HTML files.
+The `templates` directory contains [Jinja](https://jinja.palletsprojects.com/) templates that are used to render the HTML pages.
+The `docs` directory contains the built website which can be hosted with GitHub Pages.
+Lastly, the `config.json` defines the URLs and directories for the project.

 ```
 mywebsite/